cabuelow/enabling-theories-of-change/README.md

 2. 04_evaluate-MAR-ramsmanage.R
     - Assess robustness of model parameter estimation to violation of the ‘missing at random’ assumption for the *Ramsar Management* indicator (Fig S3)

-#### Run a cluster analysis on the predicted standard normal indicator values to classify countries in to Enabling Profiles and produce a map
+#### Run a cluster analysis on the predicted standard normal indicator values to classify countries into Enabling Profiles and produce a map

 1. 05_cluster.R
     - Fig 1A